AcuGIS/GeoSuite/docs/components/tomcat/index.rst

 Version
 =======

-JRI Publisher has been tested with Tomcat 9.x
+GeoHelm has been tested with Tomcat 8.x and 9.x